 Since then, many new high-temperature superconducting materials have been discovered using educated guesses combined with trial-and-error experiments, including a class of iron-based materials.
 However, it also became clear that the microscopic theory that describes superconductivity in metals and metal alloys does not apply to most of these new materials, so once again the mystery of superconductivity is challenging the scientific community.
-Recently experiments on hydrogen-based materials under extremely high pressure confirmed a theoretical prediction of superconductivity at temperatures approaching room temperature.

 DOE Office of Science & Superconductivity